Magnitus-/PersistentBrowserObject/README.md

 Requirements
 ============

-- A browser that supports the JSON and localStorage APIs.
+- A browser that supports the JSON and localStorage APIs, though you can waive those requirements if you customize the library (read below)

 - jQuery is optional.
 If present, the library will assign its constructor as a property of the jQuery object, else it will assign its constructor as a property of the global window object.